protontypes/open-sustainable-technology/README.md

 - [DSMR-reader](https://github.com/dsmrreader/dsmr-reader) - Used for reading the smart meter DSMR (Dutch Smart Meter Requirements) P1 port yourself at your home.
 - [Multiscale Solar Water Heating](https://github.com/LBNL-ETA/MSWH) - Solar water heating system modeling and simulation for individual and community scale projects.
 - [eplusr](https://github.com/hongyuanjia/eplusr) - Provides a rich toolkit of using whole building energy simulation program EnergyPlus directly in R, which enables programmatic navigation, modification of EnergyPlus, conducts parametric simulations and retrieves outputs.
-- [Brick](https://github.com/ruijis/Brick) - Brick is an open-source effort to standardize semantic descriptions of the physical, logical and virtual assets in buildings and the relationships between them.
+- [Brick](https://github.com/ruijis/Brick) - An open-source effort to standardize semantic descriptions of the physical, logical and virtual assets in buildings and the relationships between them.
 - [gbXML](https://github.com/ruijis/gbXML_Schemas) - Green Building XML (gbXML) is the language of buildings, allowing disparate building design software tools to all communicate with one another.
 - [BETTER](https://github.com/LBNL-JCI-ICF/better) - Building Efficiency Targeting Tool for Energy Retrofits.